Demon core: Manufacturing and early history

-The demon core (like the core used in the bombing of Nagasaki) was, when assembled, a solid 6.2 kg softball-sized sphere measuring 8.9 cm in diameter.
-It consisted of three parts made of plutonium-gallium: two hemispheres and an anti-jet ring, designed to keep neutron flux from "jetting" out of the joined surface between the hemispheres during implosion.
+The demon core was a solid 6.2 kg softball-sized sphere measuring 89 mm in diameter; it was similar to the core used in the bombing of Nagasaki.
+It consisted of three parts made of plutonium–gallium: two hemispheres and an anti-jet ring, designed to keep neutron flux from "jetting" out of the joined surface between the hemispheres during implosion.
 The core of the device used in the Trinity Test at the Alamogordo Bombing and Gunnery Range in July did not have such a ring.

 The two physicists Harry Daghlian (center left) and Louis Slotin (center right) during the Trinity Test.
-Both died following supercritical accidents involving the "demon core."
+Both died following supercritical accidents involving the "demon core".

 The refined plutonium was shipped from the Hanford Site in Washington to the Los Alamos Laboratory; an inventory document dated August 30 shows Los Alamos had expended "HS-1, 2, 3, 4; R-1" (the components of the Trinity and Nagasaki bombs) and had in its possession "HS-5, 6; R-2", finished and in the hands of quality control.
 Material for "HS-7, R-3" was in the Los Alamos metallurgy section and would also be ready by September 5 (it is not certain whether this date allowed for the unmentioned "HS-8s fabrication to complete the fourth core).
-The metallurgists used a plutonium-gallium alloy, which stabilized the delta (δ) phase allotrope of plutonium so it could be hot pressed into the desired spherical shape.
+The metallurgists used a plutonium–gallium alloy, which stabilized the delta (δ) phase allotrope of plutonium so it could be hot pressed into the desired spherical shape.
 As plutonium was found to corrode readily, the sphere was then coated with nickel.

 On August 10, Major General Leslie R. Groves Jr., wrote to General of the Army George C. Marshall, the Chief of Staff of the United States Army, to inform him that:

 The next bomb of the implosion type had been scheduled to be ready for delivery on the target on the first good weather after August 24th, 1945.
 We have gained 4 days in manufacture and expect to ship the final components from New Mexico on August 12th or 13th.
 Providing there are no unforeseen difficulties in manufacture, in transportation to the theatre or after arrival in the theatre, the bomb should be ready for delivery on the first suitable weather after August 17th or 18th.

 Marshall added an annotation, "It is not to be released on Japan without express authority from the President", on President Harry S. Truman's orders.
 On August 13, the third bomb was scheduled.
 It was anticipated that it would be ready by August 16 to be dropped on August 19.
 This was pre-empted by Japan's surrender on August 15, 1945, while preparations were still being made for it to be couriered to Kirtland Field.
 The third core remained at Los Alamos.